jcurbo/functionally-reactive-solar-system/README.md

 ### Prerequisites for Haskell

-This program uses some Haskell libraries that is not in Hackage:
+This program uses some Haskell libraries that are not in Hackage:

 * [reactive-banana-gtk](https://github.com/conklech/reactive-banana-gtk)
 * [a fork of FTGL](https://github.com/Peaker/FTGL)